Saving your files

 - Network data storage – your personal data area (or H drive) stored on the University network

-- Cloud data storage – OneDrive via your Office 365 account
+- Cloud data storage – OneDrive via your Microsoft Office 365 account

 We recommend you store any important University documents on your H drive as it’s secure and backed up regularly.
-Your OneDrive for Business account is useful for storing personal files and large media files.
+Your OneDrive account is useful for storing personal files and large media files.